OfficeDev/outlook-dev-docs/docs/actionable-messages/invoke-add-in.md

 }
 ```

-For this add-in button, the ID is `msgReadOpenPaneButton`.
+For this add-in button, the ID is `showInitContext`.

 # [Add-in only manifest](#tab/xmlmanifest)